1ugia/CV/README.md

 - Be creative and bring dancing objects for class to enhance their movement - home made ribbons, tiaras etc.
 - Prepping for class in advance, executing clear presentation for lessons.

-**Creativevents, Excel, Olympia, Earls Court, festivals** (JULY 2012 - AUGUST 2014)
+**CreativEvents, Excel, Olympia, Earls Court, festivals** (JULY 2012 - AUGUST 2014)
 _Exhibition centre and festival bar manager_
 - Managing bars of 4 - 20 staff at prime event and sites such as Olympic Stadium, Excel, Earl’s Court and exterior festival locations.
 - Running solo and teaming on stationary and mobile stalls catering Oysters, Espresso coffee, Alcohol and other fresh food products.
 - Support and helping other bar managers on site to solve problem or failure of mechanisms.

 ## Skills (3 big skills)
-- collab:
+- collaboration:
-Consider skills relevent to software development.
+Consider skills relevant to software development.
 Then consider your best skills.
 Pick 2-4 skills and write a short descriptive paragraph for each one.
 You should demonstrate how capable you are at this skill with examples.
 (Using a STAR example Paragraph) Consider the questions below.

--STAR: communication, initiatives, soft or tech skills (collab, brainstorm and bring idea to life) -What was the situation/task?
+-STAR: communication, initiatives, soft or tech skills (collaboration, brainstorm and bring idea to life) -What was the situation/task?
 (ST)

 -How was the skill used?